ds-horizon/guardian/docs/features/UsernamePasswordAuthentication.md

 ## Overview

 Username/password authentication is the traditional authentication method where users provide a username and password to sign in or sign up.
-Guardian validates credentials through your user service and returns access tokens, refresh tokens, and ID tokens upon successful authentication.
+Guardian validates credentials through user service and returns access token, refresh token, and ID token upon successful authentication.

 ### How It Works